MichaelLarocca/blog-michael-jude-larocca/posts/2023/10-23/how-to-integrate-font-awesome-icons-into-react-applications.md

 ---

-### The React Icons Library
+### The React Icons library

 You may have already used Font Awesome icons in vanilla JavaScript projects.
-However, the React Icons Library was designed to make working with icons even easier, offering additional benefits specifically for React projects and it's not limited to Font Awesome icons!
+However, the React Icons library was designed to make working with icons even easier, offering additional benefits specifically for React projects and it's not limited to Font Awesome icons!

-**The React Icons Library offers icons from various icon libraries, such as:**
+**The React Icons library offers icons from various icon libraries, such as:**

 * Font Awesome 6